halaabuqamar/reading-notes/README.md

 ## *GitHub*:
 is a **code hosting** platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
-This tutorial teaches you GitHub essentials like repositories, branches, commits, and Pull Requests
+This tutorial teaches you GitHub essentials like repositories, branches, commits, and Pull Requests.

 #### benefits of using GitHub :
 * It makes it easy to contribute to your open source projects.